 Another cost to put into your budget is the cost of the ferry between the North Island and the South Island.
 For example, it’s around NZ$420 each way for a full campervan with four passengers.
 Find out more in Ferry Between the North Island and South Island.

 The three toll roads in New Zealand are all on the North Island: the Northern Gateway Toll Road, the Tauranga Eastern Link Toll Road and the Takitimu Drive Toll Road.
-Find out more in Toll Roads in New Zealand.
+Find out more in our guide, Toll Roads in New Zealand.

-Other rental fees may include a young drivers fee if you are under 25 years old, a one-way fee if dropping off the vehicle in a different location to where you picked it up, and an extra drivers fee.
+Other rental fees may include a young drivers fee if you are under 25 years old, a one-way fee if dropping off the vehicle in a different location to where you picked it up, and an extra driver’s fee.
 There may also be optional extras liking hiring a GPS or snow chains.
-If there is any damage to the campervan that you cause, it is likely you will have to pay for damages unless you have paid for top insurance.
-Well go through more of that below.
+If there is any damage to the campervan that you cause, it is likely you will have to pay for damages unless you have paid for the top insurance.
+We’ll go through more of that below.

 When having your own campervan, there is the risk of it breaking down or having some sort of engine problems.
-Its up to you to get these fixed, as most insurance companies dont cover major expenses past the basic breakdown cover.
+It’s up to you to get these fixed, as most insurance companies don’t cover major expenses past the basic breakdown cover.
 To reduce the chances of this happening, make sure you really check the campervan before buying it, plus keep the campervan well-maintained while it is in your care.
 Follow the tips in How to Maintain Your Car for Travelling New Zealand.

 While campervan insurance is not mandatory in New Zealand, some people do prefer to pay for insurance in case the worst should happen and the expenses are too much for them to afford.
 For your own campervan, we suggest you look at How Car Insurance Works in New Zealand to help decide whether campervan insurance is right for you.

-Where to stay in your campervan
+Where to Stay in Your Campervan

 In order to keep New Zealand beautiful, there are some restrictions on where you can camp.
 Campervans can camp in designated campsites, holiday parks, park over properties and sometimes even hostel car parks.
 Most of the rules on where you can and cannot camp surround whether your campervan is certified self-contained or not.

-What is a self-contained vehicle?
+What is a Self-Contained Vehicle?

-To recharge the power in your camper, dump your waste and get some quick comforts, youre likely to use a holiday park at least once on your campervan road trip in New Zealand.
+To recharge the power in your camper, dump your waste and get some quick comforts, you’re likely to use a holiday park at least once on your campervan road trip in New Zealand.
 Holiday parks have powered sites and non-powered sites to park up your vehicle and make use of their facilities, including dump stations, kitchens, laundry, showers and sometimes more.
-To see what a holiday park is like in New Zealand, take a look at Accommodation Guide to Holiday Parks in New Zealand
+To see what a holiday park is like in New Zealand, take a look at our Accommodation Guide to Holiday Parks in New Zealand.

 Campsites are a little more basic than holiday park, offering much fewer facilities.
 For this reason, they are cheaper (sometimes even free) and have the bare essentials to keep the environment tidy.
 Most of the campsites are run by the Department of Conservation (DOC).
 Find out more in What is the Difference Between a Campsite and a Holiday Park?
 Plus, see if it’s worth getting a campsite pass in DOC Campsite Pass: How it Works & is it Worth it?

 Some landowners allow self-contained vehicles to stay on their property overnight for a small fee.